 Executive Managers in Small Organizations vs. Large Organizations

 Generally speaking, working for large organizations can be both advantageous and difficult at the same time.
-For instance, while you have more opportunities to grow, you do not have much job security as an executive manager.
-Or, you have specific tasks and responsibilities but you have to be a professional expert in those tasks.
+For instance, while there may be more opportunities to grow in larger organizations, there will not be much of a job security as an executive manager.
+Additionally, the roles and responsibilities will most likely have specific task sets rather than a broader management opportunity.

 The same is true for small organizations.
 While you are like a family member to the team, there is not much opportunity to grow in the position.
 Or, you should wear different hats without being a specialist in all the different tasks.